Tennessee literature: Tennessee and literary criticism

-Contemporary Tennessee Literature
+Contemporary Tennessee literature

 Contemporary Tennessee literature is focused on the literary scenes of Knoxville and Nashville.

-Local Groups
+Local gGroups

-This literary scene includes events run by the community and literary organisation “The Porch”, which includes workshops and speaking events, as well as the annual “The Porch Prize”, which promotes recognition for up and coming writers from Tennessee.
-Another organisation which actively strengthens the literary scene within Tennessee is the Chattanooga Writers Guild (CWG).
-The CWG started in 2001, by graduates from the University of Tennessee Chattanooga, as a monthly meeting for poetry readings, but quickly expanded into an organisation that spans many more demographics and genres.
+This literary scene includes events run by the community and literary organization “The Porch”, which includes workshops and speaking events, as well as the annual “The Porch Prize”, which promotes recognition for up and coming writers from Tennessee.
+Another organization which actively strengthens the literary scene within Tennessee is the Chattanooga Writers Guild (CWG).
+The CWG started in 2001, by graduates from the University of Tennessee Chattanooga, as a monthly meeting for poetry readings, but quickly expanded into an organization that spans many more demographics and genres.
 Founding member Jennifer Hoff speaks of this transition on the CWG website: “Because of the success of Poetry Mondays, we decided to explore the possibility of a larger writing group to serve all genres, modelled after the Knoxville Writers Guild.”
 Today, the CWG has several roles in reaching out to the local community, including running several speakers’ events and workshops.

-Festivals and Events
+Festivals and events

 One of several annual conferences for literature in Tennessee is “Killer Nashville”.
 This conference focuses mainly on the “thriller” genre, and other genres that are adjacent to it.
 It was founded in 2006 and claims to offer a wealth of networking and learning opportunities for writers, agents, publishers and the like.

-Non-academic Journals and Magazines
+Non-academic journals and magazines

-“The Pinch”, a bi-annual journal published by students currently undertaking the Master of Fine Arts program at the University of Memphis.
+The Pinch, a bi-annual journal published by students currently undertaking the Master of Fine Arts program at the University of Memphis.
 It publishes a wide variety of fiction, poetry and discursive essays from both students and the wider community of Tennessee and the southern United States.
-Similar to The Pinch, “Grist” is an annual literary magazine, published each Spring by students in the creative writing program at the University of Tennessee.
+Similar to The Pinch, Grist is an annual literary magazine, published each Spring by students in the creative writing program at the University of Tennessee.
 Grist included unpublished short stories, poetry and creative nonfiction, whilst also holding the “Pro Forma Contest” each Spring alongside the publication of the magazine.